Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/how_to_make_ofdataset.md

 * Download the [spark-2.4.0-bin-hadoop2.7](https://archive.apache.org/dist/spark/spark-2.4.0/spark-2.4.0-bin-hadoop2.7.tgz) from the official website of Spark

-* Download jar package at [there](https://oneflow-static.oss-cn-beijing.aliyuncs.com/oneflow-tutorial-attachments/spark-oneflow-connector-assembly-0.1.0_int64.jar), which needd by Spark to support the ofrecord file format
+* Download jar package at [there](https://oneflow-static.oss-cn-beijing.aliyuncs.com/oneflow-tutorial-attachments/spark-oneflow-connector-assembly-0.1.0_int64.jar), which needed by Spark to support the ofrecord file format

 Then, unzip the `spark-2.4.0-bin-hadoop2.7.tgz` and configure the environment variable `SPARK_HOME`: